Closing U.S. border: Canada's slickest diplomatic move ever

 In 1956, after the Suez invasion left Israel occupying tracts of Egypt, our Lester Pearson worked at the UN to create the first UN peace force.
 It won him the Nobel Peace Prize.
 It wasn't perfect: all the UN troops were on Egypt's soil, not Israel's; and since then UN troops have often been more a menace than a blessing.
 But this week was Canada's shiniest diplomatic gambit since then.
 I hope they're drinking to it at the Pearson building.

 Listening to the scientists.
-Sounds like a good idea though not totally lucid.
+Sounds like a good idea, though not totally lucid.
 Why?
 Science itself is largely a process of correcting earlier science.
 You stand on their shoulders to see what they missed.
 That goes for breakthroughs like Galileo's counter-intuitive notion that objects in motion keep going until something stops them, they don't slow down on their own.
 Or Darwin's idea that evolution happens via "accidental selection," not purposeful adaptation.

 Anyway, with COVID-19, it's more about listening to the experts, especially public health officials, who apply some science to a lot of experience.
 They're a different set.
 I watched Alberta's Deena Hinshaw do a briefing.
 Leaning off on the side was a guy in a suit, just listening, leaving it to her.
 That can't be Jason Kenney, I thought.
 But it was.
 When he speaks now, he seems to have taken in a lot and is applying it.
-Imagine what he'd do if that became his fulltime M.O.
+Imagine what he'd do if that became his full-time M.O.

 Even Doug Ford.
 When he declared an emergency in Ontario there were no vacuous phrases (Ontario is open for business, downtown leftists).
 He seemed to be actually trying to think about what he was saying and understand what he was doing.
 It doesn't come easy; he's no Jason Kenney.
 He kept reverting to a few simple terms given to him, perhaps, by the experts.
 But I'm not sure Kathleen Wynne would've arrived at a much different place any sooner.
 Good job, Doug.